godotengine/godot-docs/tutorials/math/matrices_and_transforms.rst

 Ok, so in 2D this looks simple, a position and an angle for a rotation.
-But remember, we are grown ups here and don't use angles (plus, angles are not really even that useful when working in 3D).
+But remember, we are grown ups here and don't use angles (plus, angles are not even that useful when working in 3D).

 We should realize that at some point, someone *designed* this spaceship.
 Be it for 2D in a drawing such as Paint.net, Gimp,